International Travel

 Amsterdam-Madrid rail route map via Paris

-There are 4 components to the Amsterdam-Madrid train trip via Paris:
+There are 4 components to the Amsterdam-Madrid train trip via Paris and Barcelona:

-(1) A Thalys high speed train between Amsterdam Central and Paris Gare du Nord which takes 3 hours 17 minutes.
-Thalys normally runs up to 11x daily and stops at Schiphol, Rotterdam, Antwerp and Brussels.
+(1) A Eurostar (formerly Thalys) high speed train between Amsterdam Central and Paris Gare du Nord which takes around 3 hours 20 minutes.
+Eurostar normally runs up to 11x daily and stops at Schiphol, Rotterdam, Antwerp and Brussels.

-(2) Overnight in Paris.
-By the way, the transfer across Paris between Gare du Nord and Gare de Lyon is achieved in about 30 minutes using the RER D line – it is just 2 stops.
+(2) Transfer across Paris.
+The transfer across Paris between Gare du Nord and Gare de Lyon is achieved in about 30 minutes using the RER D line – it is just 2 stops, though you need to buy a separate ticket.
 Alternatively you can take a taxi.

-(3) A direct TGV duplex train between Paris Gare de Lyon and Barcelona Sants which takes about 6 1/2 hours.
-This currently departs Paris at 1014 and arrives in Barcelona at 1653.
+(3) A direct TGV duplex train between Paris Gare de Lyon and Barcelona Sants which takes about 6 hours 45 minutes.
 The train makes stops at Valence, Nîmes, Montpellier, Narbonne, Perpignan, Figueres and Girona.

-There is also an afternoon TGV service (in 2022 this is only running during the summer months) – it departs at 1514, arriving in Barcelona at 2154.
-So it is possible to do the entire Amsterdam-Barcelona train journey during the day if this train is running – but you will need to overnight in Barcelona before continuing to Madrid.
+The afternoon service departs Paris at 1441 and arrives in Barcelona at 2127.
+So it is possible to do the entire Amsterdam-Barcelona train journey during the day using this train – but you will need to overnight in Barcelona before continuing to Madrid.

-TGV one-way fares for Paris-Barcelona are priced from €39 (2nd class) or €59 (1st class).
-To secure the lowest fares it is essential to book well in advance.
+TGV one-way fares for Paris-Barcelona are priced from €39 (2nd class) or €59 (1st class) although finding the lowest fares can be a challenge, especially in the spring/summer season.
+Booking is open 4 months in advance.

 (4) A high-speed Spanish domestic train from Barcelona Sants to Madrid Atocha via Zaragoza.
 These run regularly through the day and the journey takes under 3 hours.